LockTrip Market Cap Hits $6.14 Million (LOC)

 - Dystem (DTEM) traded flat against the dollar and now trades at $0.0001 or 0.00000002 BTC.

 LockTrip (LOC) is a PoW/PoS token that uses the Quark hashing algorithm.
-It was first traded on April 15th, 2016.
+Its genesis date was April 15th, 2016.
 LockTrip’s total supply is 18,585,933 tokens and its circulating supply is 14,952,163 tokens.
 The Reddit community for LockTrip is /r/locktrip/ and the currency’s Github account can be viewed here.
+LockTrip’s official Twitter account is @LockChainCo and its Facebook page is accessible here.
 The official website for LockTrip is locktrip.com.
 The official message board for LockTrip is medium.com/@LockChainCo.
-LockTrip’s official Twitter account is @LockChainCo and its Facebook page is accessible here.

-LockTrip can be bought or sold on the following cryptocurrency exchanges: Gatecoin, Fatbtc, HitBTC, IDEX, Kucoin, LATOKEN, Mercatox, Bancor Network and YoBit.
-It is usually not presently possible to buy alternative cryptocurrencies such as LockTrip directly using U.S. dollars.
-Investors seeking to acquire LockTrip should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy LockTrip using one of the aforementioned exchanges.
+LockTrip can be purchased on these cryptocurrency exchanges: Bancor Network, Fatbtc, YoBit, Gatecoin, IDEX, HitBTC, Mercatox, Kucoin and LATOKEN.
+It is usually not currently possible to buy alternative cryptocurrencies such as LockTrip directly using U.S. dollars.
+Investors seeking to acquire LockTrip should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy LockTrip using one of the exchanges listed above.

 Receive News & Updates for LockTrip Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for LockTrip and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.